ARM-software/armnn/README.md

 ### Contributions

 The Arm NN project welcomes contributions.
 For more details on contributing to Arm NN see the [Contributing page](https://mlplatform.org/contributing/) on the [MLPlatform.org](https://mlplatform.org/) website, or see the [Contributor Guide](ContributorGuide.md).

-### Security Issues
-If you believe you have discovered a security issue please contact arm-security@arm.com